Marli Ehrman: Career

 After employment in the experimental department of the Bauhaus weaving workshop (1932–33), she taught at the state education centre in Selent and at the Herzl School in Berlin.
 While back in Berlin, she met and married the Jewish history scholar.
 Intent on escaping from the Nazi regime, the couple emigrated to the United States in 1938.
 The following year, she was invited by fellow Bauhaus immigrant László Moholy-Nagy to join him as director of the Textile Design Workshop at the School of Design in Chicago.

 In addition to teaching weaving and textile art, Ehrman participated in MoMA's contest for Organic Design in Home Furnishings, winning the first prize in 1941.
 From 1947, she accepted commissions to design and organize the production of fabrics for industry from firms such as Herman Miller Furniture and the Dow Chemical Company.
 She planned the interior design of residential, commercial and public buildings including the Oak Park Public Library in 1962.

 Her involvement with the School of Design terminated with the death of Moholy-Nagy in 1947 but in 1956, she became an associate member of the group set up by her students known at The Marli Weavers.
 One of her most prominent clients was Mies van der Rohe who commissioned her to design a curtain fabric for his apartment buildings on Lake Shore Drive in Chicago.

+Later years

-On retiring in 1971, Marli Ehrman and her husband moved to Santa Barbara, California, where she died on 17 December 1904.
+On retiring in 1971, Marli Ehrman and her husband moved to Santa Barbara, California, where she died on December 17, 1982.
 Many of her creations can be seen in New York's Museum of Modern Art.